 - Air Canada Aeroplan

 - Iberia Plus

 - Southwest Rapid Rewards

 - United MileagePlus

 - World of Hyatt

-Many credit card holders default to a specific reward, and if you’re the type of person who always requests a statement credit, you might be missing out on the chance to turn your points into airline miles.
+Many credit card holders default to a specific rewards type, and if you’re the type that always requests a statement credit, for example, you might be missing out on the chance to turn your points into something more valuable.